DannyBen/php-quandl/tests/README.md

 Travis
 --------------------------------------------------

-If many tests are run through Travis CI, they will eventually fail due to Quandl key-less API quota.
+If many tests are executed through Travis CI, they will eventually fail due to Quandl key-less API quota.
 You can define the `QUANDL_KEY` environmnt variable in the travis repo settings.